Maradi, Niger: Geography

 The city is divided into three urban municipalities: Maradi I, Maradi II and Maradi III.
 Maradi is centred on the Grand-marché, a large daily market of wholesale, retail, and agricultural goods from across south central Niger and also the cross-border trade with Nigeria.
 Some of the districts in the town include Zaria and Sabon Gari in the north, and to the west Mokoya, Dan Gouleye, Bagalam, Yandaka, Maradawa, Hassao and Limantchi.

+Climate

+Maradi has a hot semi-arid climate (Köppen BSh) typical for the far south of Niger.
+It experiences an oppressive, mostly cloudy wet season, and a windy, partly cloudy dry season.
+Temperatures are hot to sweltering year round, typically ranging from 58 to 104 °F, and rarely fall below 53 °F or above 107 °F.